The Results Are In – UCAT 2021 Interim Scores

 For those that sat the UCAT in late July, it must have felt like an eternity to finally find out how you did compared to other candidates.

 Why else might you be interested in seeing the newly released interim scores?
-Many UCAT universities (the list can be found here) have UCAT cut off scores and some use the UCAT decile ranking with selection.
+Many UCAT universities have UCAT cut off scores and some use the UCAT decile ranking with selection.
 For example, the University of Sunderland selects candidates in the top 8 deciles of the cohort and Liverpool look at candidates who scored in the top 5.

 What are the preliminary test statistics?